 HUD has urged landlords — in a letter obtained by the Washington Post — not to evict tenants during the shutdown and instead dip into reserve payments.
 But it’s getting dicey for some landlords.

-Adrianne Todman, CEO of the National Organization of Housing and Redevelopment Officials, told NBC News that most property owners would be able to manage a month of missed HUD payments, but not much more.
+Adrianne Todman, CEO of the National Association of Housing and Redevelopment Officials, told NBC News that most property owners would be able to manage a month of missed HUD payments, but not much more.

 “If this goes into Feb.
 1, landlords will start to go berserk,” she said.
 “They, too, have bills to pay.”